Rillion Prime — Capture DocumentationVersion 1.0.27

 - Soft validations — checks on conditions such as whether invoice and due dates fall within acceptable limits, and whether invoice amounts are consistent and use valid VAT rates.
 These trigger manual review but can be approved by a user in Capture Verification.

 There are multiple settings controlling the soft validation to give the user control of what validations are relevant for them.
+Settings can be applied globally or overridden per company or supplier.
 For a complete list of all validation rules and configurable settings, see the Validation rules reference section.

 Sending to the invoice log